cecid/hermes-docs/docs/source/web_service_communication.rst

         ]
     }

-Please note that a message is considered to be downloaded only when the message body has been downloaded by :ref:`ebms-2-0-receiver-ws` web service.
-If your application never calls :ref:`ebms-2-0-receiver-ws` web service to download the messages, the same set of message identifiers will always be retrieved.
+Please note that a message is considered to be downloaded when the message id is returned by this REST API call.

 For the details specification of this REST API, please refer to `HERMES RESTful OpenAPI Specification <https://app.swaggerhub.com/apis/cecid-dev/Hermes2/1.0.0>`_.